-Earth Day: Hopes for COP26As we celebrate Earth Day and inch ever closer to the pivotal COP26 UN climate summit, 17 world renowned scientists, guardians, leaders, pioneers, activists, adventurers and ambassadors, share with Race to Zero their hopes for its long anticipated outcome.
+To mark the 50th anniversary of Earth Day this year, we asked 17 world renowned scientists, guardians, leaders, pioneers, activists, adventurers and ambassadors, to their hopes for COP26's long anticipated outcome.

 We need to take action.
 We need to take real and urgent actions to ensure a healthy future for everyone.
 Indigenous peoples, who are on the frontlines of the battle to protect nature, need direct support.
 We are putting our lives on the line to protect our forest, our way of life and our planet from destruction.
 We are facing new threats each day.
 World leaders, organizations and civil society need to back us in our struggles and support the Indigenous movement and organizations leading solutions to this crisis.
 Only by working together can we create real change and protect nature and our survival on this planet.
 We need to unite in the struggle because the fight is not only up to Indigenous peoples but for all of humanity.
 My hope is for everyone to become conscious of our responsibility to take care of our planet, and to unite in defense of life!
 Together, we can create real change from the ground up.

 Mary Robinson, President of Ireland (1990 to 1997).
 UN high commissioner for human rights (1997 to 2002).
 Member of the Elders.
 President of the Mary Robinson Foundation – Climate Justice